-Recently, I was quoted in a Medical Economics article that focused on technology solutions for combating the physician shortage.
-The article discussed how the Association of American Medical Colleges (AAMC) recognizes the importance of telemedicine in helping physicians become more efficient and extend their reach to more patients who need them.
-I took the opportunity to discuss telemedicine’s particular benefit to rural hospitals.
+Recently, I was quoted in a Medical Economics article about the benefits of telemedicine in rural areas and the hospitals that serve these communities.
+The article focused on technology solutions for combating the physician shortage.
+The article addressed how the Association of American Medical Colleges (AAMC) recognizes the importance of telemedicine in helping physicians become more efficient and extend their reach to more patients who need them.

 It’s a story that can’t be told too often today.

 The type of telemedicine we offer—two-way audiovisual communication between a doctor “beamed in” from another location and a patient—delivers broad benefits to any rural hospital.